 We’ve been making this super easy and delicious midweek chicken and chorizo for a long time.
 It never disappoints.
 Just throw chicken, chorizo, garlic, cherry tomatoes and basil into a baking dish… and bake!
-Scroll to the end of the post to watch my quick how-to video.
+It’s equally perfect for entertainment as it is for a quick and easy family friendly meal.

-One pan baked chicken with chorizo and tomatoes is on regular rotation at our house, whatever the season.
-It’s definitely one of those recipes I’m wondering why I haven’t shared already.
+One pan baked chicken and chorizo with cherry tomatoes is on regular rotation at our house, whatever the season.

 Which means one important thing, of course… it’s been perfected over many, many ‘makes’.